matthagan15/thesis/composite.typ

         [6 Site Jellium], [18.8], [94], [Imag. -],
     ),
     caption: [
-        Summary of gate cost improvements observed via the _crossover advantage_ $t_xi$ defined in Equation (contingent on optimization convergence).
+        Summary of gate cost improvements observed via the crossover ratio $r_"cross"$ given in @eq_composite_crossover_ratio.
 We observe that savings tend to somewhat improve as the number of terms increases (within the same model), with the exception of Jellium 7 where optimizer struggles with partitioning due to the number of terms.
 This is evident in the lack of monotonicity of $C(tilde(cal(C)^1))$ in Figure \ref{fig:Jellium56}.
 The most significant savings are seen for the Jellium models.
 Even in cases where the number of terms are comparable to other models, larger advantages are persistent in Jellium.
 This further establishes the spectral norm distribution as one of the most important indicators of performance in the composite framework.
     ],
 ) <table_composite_numerics>